nhsconnect/FHIR-NRLS-API/pages/assurance/assure.md

 14. Any open defects relating to the test will be shared with NHS Digital stakeholders for agreement regarding a work off plan.
 Work off plan items may need to be resolved prior to Go Live/Post Pilot.

 15. The supplier is now ready for a live deployment, which will be managed by the NHS Digital Operations and Service Management team.
-This will involve the end-user organisation completing an End User Declaration (EUD) via the End User Online Portal (EUOP), providing sign-off to NHS Digital.
+This will involve the end-user organisation signing the Data Sharing Arrangement (DSA), providing sign-off to NHS Digital.

     {% include note.html content="There may be some additional Clinical Safety group involvement at this stage, if the SCAL assessment flags their sign-off as being required.
 The same applies to the IG assessment, which may also flag NHS Digital sign-off required." %}